Walker-TW/CV/README.md

 I have always liked building things, breaking them and then solving how I broke them.
 While my past employment (Bartending and Teaching) allowed me to solve problems and build things (ie. cocktails) I never really got to build things that are longer lasting or deeply complex.
 So while working my previous jobs I began learning to program on my own using online resources (CS50, "Learn Python the Hard Way") and then started Makers Academy in December 2019.

-There is a lot to love about development but I have learnt that the ease of creation, scalability of projects and continuous personal skill development are my favourite parts of the process.
+There is a lot to love about development but I have learnt that the ease of creation, adaptability of projects and continuous personal skill development are my favourite parts of the process.
 With this in mind and armed with my bootcamp knowledge alongside my Philosophy & History degree I am now looking for a full-stack junior developer role.
 Ready willing and excited to find out how this here internet works.

+Current Projects In Production

+- Personal Website
+- Algorythm Visualiser
+- Discord Bot

 ## Projects